What is the CSMA protocol in the computer network?

 What is the CSMA CA protocol?

 The CA stands for collision avoidance.
-This means the protocol, tries to send packets in such a way that there are minimum chances of a collision.
+This means the protocol tries to transmit packets so that there are minimum chances of a collision.
 The CSMA-CA is for wireless networks.
 In a wireless network, a terminal only can see the Access Point (Wireless router).
-If a terminal starts transmission, it is very difficult for other nodes on the network to detect the activity.
+If a terminal starts transmission, it is tough for other nodes on the network to detect the activity.
 This is called the Hidden Node Problem.
-So chances to detect a collision are very less, collision avoidance is a better option for optimizing CSMA for wireless LAN.
+So chances of catching a collision are significantly less.
+Collision avoidance is a better option for optimizing CSMA for wireless LAN.

 The following are the steps for a transfer in wireless LAN.